We all were sea-swallow’d, though some cast again,

 I retired in 2023 from the University of Wisconsin-Madison after more than 40 years of academic success in stats and data science 1.
 My next direction will be an inspired mix of personal interests and intellectual pursuits.

-Through a series of coincidences, I have become involved in environmental data science, with particular attention to the needs and creative insights coming out of Indigenous communities about data science and sovereignty.
+I have worked for decades with a biochemistry-based team on system genetics of diabetes, obesity and diet.
+Through a series of recent coincidences, I have become involved in environmental data science, with particular attention to the needs and creative insights coming out of Indigenous communities about data science and sovereignty.
 We all need to work together to address pressing challenges of climate change, and I am learning my path in this realm.

 Naturally, retirement is a time to reflect on my life and upbringing.
 I was inspired by creative parents–my father as a doctor, scientist and humanist, and my mother as a child actress, world traveller and artist–and see that creative blend in my life and in those of my siblings.